ccp5UK/dl-poly/execute/README.txt

 Executing the Program

-To run DL_POLY, it is necessary first to ensure that the program is compiled (from the source sub-directory) and that the files CONTROL, CONFIG and FIELD are present in the execute subdirectory.
+To run DL_POLY_4, it is necessary first to ensure that the program is compiled (from the source sub-directory) and that the files CONTROL, CONFIG and FIELD are present in the execute subdirectory.
 (Some of the macros described below will help with this.)